 The electric energy generated in MSWI plants is assumed to substitute market specific grid electricity.
 Thermal energy recovered in MSWI plants is assumed to serve as process heat.
 The latter mix of energy sources represents a European average assumed to consist to 50% of oil and gas used for all regarded markets.
+This approach is applied also for the Japanese and US market.
 According to the knowledge of the authors of this study, official data regarding this aspect are not available.

-3.10.4 Landfill
+3.13.4 Landfill

 The landfill model accounts for the emissions and the consumption of resources for the deposition of domestic wastes on a sanitary landfill site.
 As information regarding an average landfill standard in specific countries is hardly available, assumptions regarding the equipment with and the efficiency of the landfill gas capture system (the two parameters which determine the net methane recovery rate) had to be made.
-Besides the parameters determining the landfill standard, another relevant system parameter is the degree of degradation of the Tetra Recart[®] carton material on a landfill.
+Besides the parameters determining the landfill standard, another relevant system parameter is the degree of degradation of the Tetra Recart® carton material on a landfill.
 Empirical data regarding degradation rates of laminated cartons are not known to be available by the authors of the present study.